Slovak Air Force: Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Aircraft markings

 The Slovak aircraft marking is a set made of shield with national cross on three hills which point towards the belly of aircraft.
 They are the same color as the Slovak flag, red, white, and blue.
 It appears on the side of helicopters and on both sides of the wings and tail of aircraft.
-Future F-16 Fighting Falcon fighter aircraft should wear a NATO standard compliant grey-on-grey (low-visibility) version of the Slovak Air Force insignia.
+New F-16 Fighting Falcon fighter aircraft wear a NATO standard compliant grey-on-grey (low-visibility) version of the Slovak Air Force insignia.